top of page

 Connecting Students to Agriculture

-Our Spuds in Tubs gardening program is the perfect project!
+Our Spuds in Tubs Farm to School Program is the perfect project!
 Your students will learn about plant biology, soil health and sustainable food production while growing delicious potatoes in tubs.

 AdobeStock_348671783.jpeg